EMD F45: Preservation

 Dynamic Railway Preservation was raising money to acquire and restore Montana Rail Link F45 #390, formerly Burlington Northern #6644.
 The project ended in 2014 when the locomotive was eventually sold to another private owner, and the money that was raised was used to restore SDP40F #644.
+It currently remains stored in a rail yard in Airway Heights, Washington.

+Former Santa Fe #5989 was used as a test bed by MotivePower Inc. until 2021.
+It is set to be restored to the "Kodachrome" scheme, with the hope that it will be eventually sent to a museum.